Mou-si/DEEP/README.md

 # DEEP-AA getting started

-[toc]

 The dataset of Daily Edge of Each Polynyas in Antarctica (DEEP-AA) recorded the daily map of each Antarctica polynya.
 To create this dataset, we developed a novel polynya tracing and identification method.

 Here is the script to create and envaluate the DEEP-AA dataset.
 All these codes are writtern in MATLAB.
-Following is the tutorial to run these scripts, and the detailed document is coming soon.
+Following is the tutorial to run these scripts.

+The dataset is available at [https://doi.org/10.5281/zenodo.11379148](https://doi.org/10.5281/zenodo.11379148).

 ## Creating the DEEP-AA dataset